dojo-brno/dojo-brno/DOJO.md

 ### Programming language

-Coding Dojos are language agnostic.
+Coding dojos are language agnostic.
 Pick your favorite language and make sure you have installed its compiler/interpreter and you have a testing framework, if the language doesn't come with one.

-### Install Go
+#### Install Go

 We've been coding in [Go](https://golang.org) quite often.
 Follow the [installation instructions](https://golang.org/doc/install) for your operating